digital-asset/daml/docs/source/triggers/index.rst

 Instead, you should think of, and write, your triggers from the perspective of "correcting the current ACS" to match some predefined expectations.
-Trigger rules should be a combination of checking those expectations on the current ACS and applyin corrective actions to bring back the ACS in line with its expected state.
+Trigger rules should be a combination of checking those expectations on the current ACS and applying corrective actions to bring back the ACS in line with its expected state.

 The "trigger" part is best thought of as an optimization: rather than check the